aiida-vasp/aiida-vasp/docs/source/howto/setup_potentials.md

 Due to the recursive nature of the search, this also works for combining several small sets of POTCARs in a few commands, without having to arrange them in a different way first.

-## How to check what potential families are present in the database?
+## How to check what potential families are present in the database

 ```
 $ aiida-vasp potcar listfamilies
 ```

-## How to access uploaded potentials and search?
+## How to access uploaded potentials and search

 The data structure used to find and retrieve potentials is called {py:class}`PotcarData<aiida_vasp.data.potcar.PotcarData>` and can be accessed through AiiDA's data factory as `DataFactory('vasp.potcar')`.
 This class provides shortcuts for simple or frequent cases, for complex queries, please refer to the [AiiDA documentation] on querying the provenance graph.

-### Find potentials by properties

 More advanced searches, like for ranges of properties etc can be done using the {py:class}`QueryBuilder<aiida.orm.querybuilder.QueryBuilder>` tool, which is part of [AiiDA] and documented there.